Coryx99/Robotics-II/tutorial_doc/03_Dynamics.md

 Drake's system modeling approach is inspired by MATLAB's Simulink but without the graphical user interface.
 It focuses on introspecting the structure of governing equations, allowing for advanced algorithms for analysis, system identification, and feedback or state estimator design.
 In this tutorial, you will learn how to:

-* Write your own controller as a system block.
+* Implement a controller as a system block (`LeafSystem`).
-* Integrate your controller into your simulation.
+* Integrate your controller into a simulation diagram.
-* Obtain/Compute your system dynamics.
+* Compute and inspect your system’s dynamics.
-* Examine the equations of motion in manipulator form.
+* Log and plot joint positions and velocities to analyze performance.

-We will be running the tutorial example [tutorial_03.py](../tutorial_scripts/tutorial_03.py), which can be executed with the command:
+We will be running the tutorial example [tutorial_03.py](../tutorial_scripts/tutorial_03.py):
 ```sh
 cd ~/Robotics-II/tutorial_scripts
 python3 ./tutorial_03.py